Follow the text file's instructions carefully to install FS2000 scenery.

 FSX Hawaii 1959.
 Kenny Fox, Bernward Bockheim, and I have converted the Hawaii 1959 scenery above into FSX format.
 You will also need to install the FS2004 Classic Libraries mega download and the FSX Classic Libraries Update (links above).
 Last updated on 3/27/14.

 FS2004 1960 Pacific Northwest Scenery.
 Now version 2!
 Mike Stevens and I have created this scenery to provide classic airports in Washington, Oregon, and Idaho.
 We have over 25 airports using custom GMAX terminals and other building and a dozen more airports accurately backdated with generic terminals.
 Thanks Mike!
 Last updated on 2/29/16

-FS2004 Las Vegas in 1959 or 1963.
+FS2004 Las Vegas in 1959 or 1963 (KLAS).
+Now version 2 with ground equipment and oil spots.
 Mike Stevens and I have created this scenery to backdate the Las Vegas area as it was in 1959 and 1963 (pictured).
 We've added custom GMAX buildings for the airport terminals as well as the hotels and casinos on the strip and downtown.
 These objects also include such landmarks as Vegas Vic pointing the way to the Pioneer Casino, the pool at the top of the Mint tower, the old Las Vegas Convention Center, the horse racing track, and many others.
 Also included is the Union Pacific train depot, with the City of Las Vegas getting ready to depart for Los Angeles (a total of over 100 custom GMAX objects!).
 Many objects are animated, including signs whose neon lights move and swoop as never before seen in FS!
 Last updated on 9/22/2021.